Updated: Mar 24

 So 1st), recognize and become aware of gravity.
 How do we know that gravity is doing what gravity does?
 We become aware of the feeling of our feet touching the ground, our butt on the chair, our glasses touching the nose, or the way our shirt feels against our skin.
 This is part of getting grounded and out of your head.

 2nd) Exaggerate you exhales.
 I mean, reallllly extend them.
 A deep inhale for an in-count of 1-2-3-4, and then a much deeper exhale for an out-count of 1-2-3-4-5-6-7-8…Doing this 3 or 5 or 10 times sends the message to our brain that everything is ok, because once again, who breathes like this if everything is not ok?
 This is activating your rest and digest (parasympathetic nervous system) and deactivates the fight/flight (sympathetic).

 3rd and finally, engage in some self-talk.
 You can ask yourself, is this really a crisis?
 Is this really danger?
 It can be helpful to remember that our thoughts are not always facts, and they certainly are not always true.
 More supportive self talk: 'I've been through this before, I can do it again.'
 'This is just anxiety, I know how to manage this.'
 Nurturing, compassionate self talk allows you to soften into the moment, respond flexibly, and choose to respond in ways aligned with spirt over ego.

-If you're dealing with past traumas, and might need help with anxiety and how to manage fight/flight, a licensed mental health professional in Saigon, Vietnam can help.
+If you're dealing with past traumas, and might need help with anxiety and how to manage fight/flight, a licensed mental health professional (I'm a psychotherapist, similar to a psychologist) in Saigon, Vietnam can help.
 Feel free to contact me.